plus3it/watchmaker/docs/configuration.md

 # Config.yaml
 ## All

-Section for configurations that affect the deployment of the system that are Operating System agnostic.
+Section for configurations that affect the deployment of the system.
+All of the configuration parameters can be set in this section.
+The `all:` section will override parameters that are set in the OS specific sections of the config.yaml, therefor it is suggested practice to break them into the OS blocks of the config.
+This practice is used in the example config supplied in the next section.

 ### Salt